LinkedIn scrapped its entire ranking system.

 Volume used to win.
 That trade is over.

-And here's the brutal part: only about 5% of posts that flop in the first 60 minutes ever recover to reach a broader audience.
+The brutal part: only about 5% of posts that flop in the first 60 minutes ever recover to reach a broader audience.

 "LinkedIn has pivoted entirely from rewarding 'time on platform at any cost' to prioritizing 'value delivered.'"
 (LinkBoost, LinkedIn Growth Hacking in 2026)